Dingln/geno_server/README.md

     python backend.py
     ```

 The server shoud now be running on http://127.0.0.1:3001.
-Leave it running so Geno to communicate with it.
+Leave it running so Geno can communicate with it.

+If you'd like to delete generated models in the database, run the `clear.sh` script.